marcelpetersen/mobil/_posts/2019-11-28-the-wunder-mobility-summit-2019.md

 ![](/uploads/2019/11/27/WMSBlogimage8.jpg)

-After a break for a (delicious) lunch, **Eckhart Diepenhorst,** CEO of FreeNow, made some at times bordering-on-controversial, at times downright hilarious statements about working with and around government regulation, among other things; after that, **Horace Dieu**, co-founder of Micromobility Industries, gave an inspiring talk on consumer demand in the mobility industry.
+After a break for a (delicious) lunch, **Eckhart Diepenhorst,** CEO of FreeNow, made some at times bordering-on-controversial, at times downright hilarious statements about working with and around government regulation, among other things; after that, **Horace Dediu**, co-founder of Micromobility Industries, gave an inspiring talk on consumer demand in the mobility industry.

 Then it was time to talk about mobility’s intricate relationship with cities. **Sigrid Dalberg-Krajewski,** Head of Marketing and Communications at Trafi, **Paul-Eric Perchaud,** Director of Operations Germany for Unibail-Rodamco-Westfield and **Ben Volkow**, CEO of Otonomo, had a thought-provoking discussion on B2G solutions, how to foster collaboration between cities and the private sector and more.
 Wunder City GM **Ioana Freise** did an excellent job of moderating.